 0 have signed.
 Let’s get to 15,000!

-Story telling is important to our nation and we do this through our honours and awards system.
+Story telling is important to our nation and as Australians, we do this through our honours and awards system.
 We award medals to athletes to celebrate their sporting achievements and to those who have contributed services to our nation in academia, community service etc...to State of Origin footballers ....to people who have undertaken charitable service.
-We award medals and citations to Defence members: to tell the story on their medal sets of where they served, if they served in combat or were recognised for specific service (commendation clasp/medal) and how long they served.
-We give medals to those who have excelled in administration or raised money for Veterans programs.
-We award families a remembrance pin, and rightly so, to honour their support given to their loved ones who have died in service.
-We give bravery medals to those who have faced death and lived, we hail them heroes.
-But for those who serve our nation and our people, both overseas and at home, in response to emergencies and who are Killed-In-Service, we do not officially personalise their sacrifice which is what this campaign proposes.
+We give bravery and gallantry medals to those who have faced death and lived, we hail them heroes.
+We give medals to philanthropic people who have excelled in administration, ground-breaking research or raised money for Community programs.
+We award Defence families a remembrance pin, and rightly so, to honour their support given to their loved ones who have died in service.
+We also award medals, citations, clasps and commendations to Australian Defence Force and First Responders and these are supposed to tell the story of their service, where they served, if they served on operations or at home or were recognised for specific service and how long they served.
+But for those who serve our nation and our people, both overseas and at home, in response to emergencies, conflict and disaster and who are Killed-In-Service, we do not officially personalise their sacrifice which is what this campaign proposes.

 __________________CALL for ACTION ______________________________

 Please write to the Minister to express your support and include a return address for a response.